 Table of Contents

-The Sales Cloud Consultant certification is designed for consultants who have experience implementing Salesforce Sales Cloud solutions in a customer-facing role.
-This exam zones into Salesforce’s most popular product, diving deep into all the features that make up the Sales Cloud.
+This Sales Cloud certification is designed for consultants who have experience of implementing Salesforce Sales Cloud solutions in a customer-facing role.
+The exam zones into Salesforce’s most popular and customizable product, taking a deep dive into all the features that make up the Sales Cloud.

 Who's the Ideal Candidate?